Catherine Morris, BA, LLB, LLM

 - "Dynamics of Religion in Conflict Resolution: The Helpful, The Harmful, and the Hopeful."
 2004 Distinguished Speakers Lecture Series on Religion and Conflict."
 Centre for Studies in Religion and Society, University of Victoria, February 1, 2004.

 - "Legal Consequences of Apologies in Canada."
 Draft working paper presented at "Apologies, Non-Apologies, and Conflict Resolution," Dunsmuir Lodge, University of Victoria, October 3, 2003.
+Available online.

 - "Making Deals or Making Peace?
 Beyond Interest-based Negotiation Between Indigenous Peoples and Canadians."
 With Paulette Regan.
 Paper presented at Connections 2002: Conflict Resolution: Building a Culture of Peace.
 Conference of the Conflict Resolution Network Canada, June 12-14, 2002, Charlottetown, Prince Edward Island, Canada.